greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 In general, the following categories of system parameters need to be altered:

 -   **Shared Memory** - A Greenplum Database instance will not work unless the shared memory segment for your kernel is properly sized.
 Most default OS installations have the shared memory values set too low for Greenplum Database.
-On Linux systems, you must also disable the OOM \(out of memory\) killer.
+On Linux systems, you must also deactivate the OOM \(out of memory\) killer.
 For information about Greenplum Database shared memory requirements, see the Greenplum Database server configuration parameter [shared\_buffers](../ref_guide/config_params/guc-list.html) in the *Greenplum Database Reference Guide*.
 -   **Network** - On high-volume Greenplum Database systems, certain network-related tuning parameters must be set to optimize network connections made by the Greenplum interconnect.
 -   **User Limits** - User limits control the resources available to processes started by a user's shell.
 Greenplum Database requires a higher limit on the allowed number of file descriptors that a single process can have open.
 The default settings may cause some Greenplum Database queries to fail because they will run out of file descriptors needed to process the query.